walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 owner_id INTEGER);
 ```

-Great, now we're ready to associate cats to their owners by creating an owner and assigning that owner's ID to certain cat's `owner_id` column.
+Great, now we're ready to associate cats to their owners by creating an owner and assigning that owner's ID to certain cats' `owner_id` column.

 #### Step 3: Associating Cats to Owners